venniseho/SDSS_datathon2025/README.md

 ✅ The **best model** based on performance is **Gradient Boosting**.

 This information is found in: ```src/visualization/visualization_images/model_evaluation_scores.txt``` and as a graph in ```src/visualization/visualization_images/model_evaluation.png```
-The model evaluation script produces the text file and graph which is run by:
+The model evaluation script produces the text file and graph which is run with the command: ```python src/visualization/evaluate_models.py```

 ## 🔧 Model Tuning & Improvements
 - **Feature Engineering:** Add `price per sqft`, `location`, or `year_built` for better accuracy.